satishjais/designthinkingsep2024/Milestone 1/readme.md

-# Methodology:
+# 💡 Empathize Phase:

-We will use the Design Thinking framework, particularly focusing on the Empathize and Define stages for Milestone 1.
-This will involve empathy interviews with each user persona (principal, teacher, clerk, and student) to understand their challenges and needs.
-By creating detailed user personas and mapping their journey through the LMS, we will identify critical pain points and develop a solution that addresses these issues.
+We began by conducting in-depth interviews with key stakeholders—principals, teachers, students, and clerks.
+These conversations helped us understand their challenges and create detailed user personas and journey maps.
+From the teacher struggling with manual assignment tracking to the clerk managing mountains of paperwork, we identified real pain points that needed addressing.

 ## Customer Pain Points Interviews :
 Student Pain Points Interview by Prem Kumar : [Video Link](https://youtu.be/Xo1_2QfuWI0)